 If you’re like most homeowners, once you start upgrading your home to include smart home devices, it’s incredibly hard to stop.
 The idea of complete remote control over your home is fascinating.
 And smart home lighting is one of the easiest ways to start with smart home automation.
 Both Philips Hue and Wink offer great features when it comes to lighting, and most likely you’ll end up getting both of them.
 But for now, let us guide you into smart home automation by helping you choose between Wink vs. Hue.

-So, if Wink hub allows you to control Philips Hue bulbs, why would you need Philips Hue bridge?
-Well, you can’t control Philips Hue bulbs without Philips Hue bridge.
-Basically, Philips Hue bulbs connect to Philips Hue bridge, which can connect to Wink hub.
+So, if Wink Hub allows you to control the Philips Hue bulbs, why would you need Philips Hue bridge?
+Well, you can’t control Philips Hue bulbs without the Philips Hue bridge.
+Basically, Philips Hue bulbs connect to the Philips Hue bridge, which can connect to the Wink Hub.
 That’s why we said at the beginning that you’ll probably end up buying both products.
-It makes sense to start with the Philips hue starter kit.
-And once you decide to expand the variety of your smart home products, you’ll need a hub to connect them all together.
-And that’s when you’d be looking at a hubs, like Wink or Wink 2 for example.
-(Wink Hub vs. Wink Hub 2: What’s the difference?
+However, ever since Wink released the Wink Bright Starter Kit, it makes sense to start with the Wink kit.
+So, when you decide to expand the variety of your smart home products, you’ll already have a Wink Hub to connect them all together.

 Difference #3: Light bulb compatibility – Philips Hue bridge allows you to control a wide range of Philips Hue bulbs and lamps.
 But, in case you want to add other brands to your smart lighting, there might be a problem.
 Let’s take Osram smart light bulbs as an example — Not all Osram light bulbs can be paired with Philips Hue bridge.
 Osram Lightify bulbs are sold with different profiles: ZLL (Zigbee Light Link) and ZHA (Zigbee Home Automation).
 ZLL light bulbs are typically sold in Europe, and there’re no problems connecting these bulbs to a hue bridge whatsoever.
 The ZHA Lightify light bulbs are sold in the US and, unfortunately, ZHA ones do not work with a hue bridge.